IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 NOTE:

-Product diagrams in the manual for reference only, there might be slightly difference due to continually product improvements.
+Product diagrams in the manual are for reference only; there might be slight differences due to continual product improvements.

 • Read this guide, taking special note of the 'Safety Warnings' section.